ECheynet/ChouguleModel2018/README.md

 [![View Uniform shear model including atmospheric stability on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://se.mathworks.com/matlabcentral/fileexchange/74480-uniform-shear-model-including-atmospheric-stability)
 [![DOI](https://zenodo.org/badge/249147073.svg)](https://zenodo.org/badge/latestdoi/249147073)

 The uniform shear model for non-neutral, atmospheric-boundary-layer turbulence by  Chougule et al. (2018) [1] is here implemented in Matlab.
 The present implementation differs likely from the one used by ref.
 [1].
 In particular, it relies on a more intuitive approach.
+Thus it should be referred to as [2]

 The present submission contains: